UPPS 07.09.01 - Management of Acquired Immune Deficiency Syndrome (AIDS) on Campus

 Athletic and Recreation Programs – The university will not restrict a student from participating in intercollegiate athletics, intramurals, or recreational sports unless the student poses a direct threat of infection to others.

-Residential Housing – The university will not restrict students with HIV from university housing.
-Department of Housing and Residential Life staff will not disclose this information without the student’s prior written consent and will make decisions regarding an HIV-infected student on an individual basis.
-A student with HIV infection who may require an accommodation in university housing should follow the procedures outlined in Procedures for Housing Requests Based on Disability Related Needs.
+Residential Housing – The university will not restrict students living with HIV from university housing.
+The Department of Housing and Residential Life staff will not disclose this information without students’ prior written consent and will make decisions regarding a student living with HIV on an individual basis.
+A student with HIV infection who may require an accommodation in university housing should follow the procedures outlined in SS/PPS No. 07.13, Housing Accommodations Based On Disability-Related Needs.

-Exemptions Based on Presence of HIV-Infected Individual – The presence of an HIV-infected student does not justify others from withdrawing from class or not fulfilling the terms of a residential housing contract.
-The presence of an HIV-infected employee does not justify others from avoiding performing job duties.
+Exemptions Based on Presence of An Individual Living with HIV – The presence of a student living with HIV does not justify others from withdrawing from class or not fulfilling the terms of a residential housing contract.
+The presence of an employee living with HIV does not justify others from avoiding performing job duties.

 Mandatory HIV Testing – The university will not undertake any programs that require mandatory testing of students or employees except as provided by law.

-Laws Protecting Persons with HIV/AIDS –Section 504 of the Rehabilitation Act of 1973 and the 1990 Americans with Disabilities Act protect persons with disabilities, including those infected with HIV, from discrimination and harassment.
-Employees and students who discriminate on an illegal basis are subject to disciplinary sanctions as provided by UPPS No. 04.04.46, Prohibition of Discrimination.
+Laws Protecting Persons with HIV/AIDS – Section 504 of the Rehabilitation Act of 1973 and the 1990 Americans with Disabilities Act protect persons with disabilities, including those living with HIV, from discrimination and harassment.
+Employees and students who discriminate on an illegal basis are subject to disciplinary sanctions, as provided by UPPS No. 04.04.46, Prohibition of Discrimination.

 CONFIDENTIALITY PROCEDURES

-The Family Educational Rights and Privacy Act of 1974, Chapter 159 of the Occupations Code, Section 81.103 of the Health and Safety Code, Health Insurance Portability and Accountability Act Privacy Rule and other laws, protect individuals from the unauthorized disclosure of confidential information.
+The Family Educational Rights and Privacy Act of 1974, Chapter 159 of the Occupations Code, Section 81.103 of the Health and Safety Code, the Health Insurance Portability and Accountability Act of 1996 (HIPAA), and other laws protect individuals from the unauthorized disclosure of confidential information.
 The HIV status of students and employees is confidential information that the university will not release without the prior written consent of the individual, except where release is required or authorized by law.
 HIV status in personnel records and workers’ compensation files is confidential information, safeguarded to prevent unauthorized disclosure.

 Every university department head will establish procedures to protect the confidentiality of HIV infection information in personnel records and to limit the number of persons involved in matters concerning individuals with HIV/AIDS.
 The Health and Safety Code provides criminal sanctions for persons who, with criminal negligence and in violation of the code: